 Implementing offensive sea control fundamentally requires that surface combatants have offensive weapons with longer ranges than the enemy's ASCMs.
-The surface fleet lacks those weapons today, particularly in SUW and ASW (the SM-6 addressing this shortfall in AAW).
+The surface fleet lacks those weapons today, especially in SUW and ASW.
 Further, even if surface combatants deploy longer-range offensive weapons, they will be limited by the space available in their main battery, the VLS magazine.

 The relevant metric to consider is the number of loaded VLS cells on station that can conduct the needed offensive mission.
-As the new AAW scheme discussed above is put into place, more VLS cells will become available for offensive weap-ons, but this may be a relatively small increase until non-VLS defensive AAW systems such as lasers and EMRG are widely fielded.
+As the new AAW scheme discussed above is put into place, more VLS cells will become available for offensive weapons, but this may be a relatively small increase until non-VLS defensive AAW systems such as lasers, HPRF weapons, EMRG, and HVPs are widely fielded.
 To sustain more on-station offensive VLS capacity, the surface fleet should aggressively pursue two initiatives.
 First, surface combatants should establish the ability to reload missiles at sea.
-This would enable empty cells to be refilled and enable changing the missiles carried by the ship to comport with changing mission priorities.57 Second, the surface fleet should work to extract more offensive capacity from each VLS cell by pursuing a new approach to weapons development that prioritizes three attributes:
+This would enable empty cells to be refilled and enable changing the missiles carried by the ship to comport with changing mission priorities.59 Second, the surface fleet should work to extract more offensive capacity from each VLS cell by pursuing a new approach to weapons development that prioritizes three attributes: